 The Older Adult Advisory Panel (OAAP) is a forum where information and advice are exchanged between older adults and City staff.
 The OAAP promotes innovative practices to address issues and concerns of the broader interest to the older adults living Mississauga.
-The OAAP addresses services such as recreation, parks. fitness. library services. transportation, etc. The Recreation Division plays a support role to the OAAP and all disciplines are engaged to support one vision of an age friendly Mississauga, and contribute according their departmental mandates.
+The OAAP in mandate addresses services such as recreation, parks, fitness. services, library transportation, etc. The Recreation Division plays a support role to the OAAP and all disciplines are engaged to support one vision of an age friendly Mississauga, and contribute according to to their departmental mandates.